MA Divinity and Classics

 You will take advanced level courses in both classics and theology and religious studies.

-You will continue to take advanced level courses in both classics and theology and religious studies, and also write a dissertation on a subject of your choice in either of the two fields, with academic supervision.
+You will continue to take advanced level courses in both classics and theology and religious studies.
+You will also write a dissertation on a subject of your choice in either of the two fields, with academic supervision.

 How will I learn?